 SECTION 106.
 COMMON LAW OF TRUSTS; PRINCIPLES OF EQUITY.
+The

-The common law of trusts and principles of equity supplement this [Code], except to the extent modified by this [Code] or another statute of this State.
+common law of trusts and principles of equity supplement this [Code], except to the extent modified by this [Code] or another statute of this State.

 The Uniform Trust Code codifies those portions of the law of express trusts that are most amenable to codification.
-The Code is supplemented by the common law of trusts, including principles of equity, particularly as articulated in the Restatement of

-Trusts, Restatement (Third) of Property: Wills and Other Donative Transfers, and the Restatement of Restitution.
+The Code is supplemented by the common law of trusts, including principles of equity.
+To determine the common law and principles of equity in a particular state, a court should look first to prior case law in the state and then to more general sources, such as the Restatement of Trusts, Restatement (Third) of Property: Wills and Other Donative Transfers, and the Restatement of Restitution.
 The common law of trusts is not static but includes the contemporary and evolving rules of decision developed by the courts in exercise of their power to adapt the law to new situations and changing conditions.
 It also includes the traditional and broad equitable jurisdiction of the court, which the Code in no way restricts.